There are a number of good sites for reviewing algebra. Here are just a few.

 You are strongly encouraged to do a bit of review before taking the Placement Test.
 Start by going over the 20 questions on the Placement Test Preparation page for math.
 A video solution is provided for each one.
 There are also links to extra practice questions and other study resources.

-Free, drop-in tutoring is available for math and many other subjects at the Salem Campus, the Yamhill Valley Campus, the Woodburn Center and the Dallas Center.
+Free, drop-in tutoring is available for math and many other subjects at the Salem Campus, the Yamhill Valley Campus, the Woodburn Center and the Polk Center (Dallas).
 No appointment is necessary.
 Online Tutoring is also available.
 See the Tutoring page for more details.

 If you don't already own a graphing calculator, then you can rent one from the Math Learning Center.
 They are located in Building 3 Room 277.
 The rental fee is just $5, with a $25 deposit ($30 total).
 The security deposit is refunded to your account as long as you return the calculator promptly at the end of the term.